-The MARS Facility Support Technician (9 person months/year) is responsible for the day-to-day control of the MARS system.
-This position monitors data streams and adjusts power levels using PMACS (Power Management and Control System) and monitors system functional parameters and provides watchdog functions to ensure smooth operations.
-The MARS technician insures the data store and forward functions are working and maintains the system and manages the day-to-day needs of the MARS computer network.
-The MARS technician also assists with the test tank experiment installations and supports users.
-In year one technicians will dedicate 1/3 of their time to Node refurbishment (Dawe 2 months, Thompson/French 2 months).

 Funds are requested for four months in each year of the award for Duane Thompson’s time to act as technician.
 (4/3 months to capital project in year 1 and 1 month in year 2).

-Funds are requested for one months in each year of the award of Dave French’s time to act as technician.
+Funds are requested for one month in each year of the award of Dave French’s time to act as technician.
 (2/3 month to capital project in year 1, 1\3 month in year 2).

+The MARS Facility Support Technician (seven 7 calendar months/year, Dawe/Thompson/French) is responsible for the day-to-day control of the MARS system.
+This position monitors data streams, adjusts power levels using Power Management and Control System (PMACS), monitors system functional parameters, and provides watchdog functions to ensure smooth operations.
+The MARS technician insures the data store and forward functions are working and maintains the system and manages the day-to-day needs of the MARS computer network.
+The MARS technician also assists with the test tank experiment installations and supports users.
+In year one technicians will dedicate 1/3 of their time to Node refurbishment.